gshanemiller/congestion/README.md

 * Top-left shows what happens when RTTs are centered and the model mid-point

 ## Timely Model As Implemented in eRPC
 [This example implements the eRPC Timely Model with ECN's patch](https://github.com/gshanemiller/congestion/blob/main/experiment/timely_erpc/timely.h).
 It's alpha/beta/deltas are rather different. eRPC mixes in additional factors (`md_factor, ai_factor, delta_factor`) not in the basic model. eRPC also imposes several limits on the new calculated rate once Timely computations are done.
+[The resulting TX rates look better](https://github.com/gshanemiller/congestion/blob/main/experiment/timely_erpc/data.png):

 * Starting in the top-right graph, RTTs start at 475us model mid-point increasing until the model max is hit.
 Then RTTs descreases only until the TX rate is 80% of NIC bandwidth.
 It takes a good deal of time for the algorithm to recover to NIC bandwidth but does so gradually.
 * The bottom-right graph shows what happens then the RTT is centered on 45us under the model minimum and sproatically exceeding the minimum.
 Unlike the basic model, the TX rate stays higher.